-A two-phase exploration program is proposed to further evaluate existing and anticipated gold-bearing targets during the balance of 2008 and in 2009.
-The proposed work program should include detailed shallow, then deeper diamond drilling of the gold zones at the Herrick deposit and testing for the depth continuity of the Ronda gold-bearing zone beneath the Platinex property.
-Additional till sampling by hand-dug holes, backhoe excavations and reverse circulation sampling is planned to further delineate the gold-in-till anomalies and define targets for subsequent detailed surface prospecting, surface stripping and channel sampling, geophysical surveys and diamond drilling.
-The proposed budget for Phase I is \$330,000, of which \$133,000 has been incurred and the budget for Phase II is \$1,200,000 Proposed drilling in Phase 1 totals 1,500 m and in Phase II 5,000 m.
+A two-phase exploration program is proposed to step up the evaluation of existing and anticipated goldbearing targets during the balance of 2012 and in 2013.
+The proposed work program should include more core sampling, stripping and channel sampling, then deeper diamond drilling of the gold zones at the Herrick deposit and testing for the depth continuity of the Ronda gold-bearing zone beneath the Platinex property.
+Additional detailed surface prospecting, surface stripping and channel sampling, line cutting, pole-dipole IP, soil gas surveys and diamond drilling are also recommended.
+The proposed budget for Phase I is \$1,554,500, and the budget for Phase II is \$3,272,550.

+Proposed drilling in Phase 1 totals 5,000 m and in Phase II 15,000m.